Disguise upper arm fat or thick arms

 enough then go for it.

-- fluid fabrics but with a structured shoulder to balance the widest part of the arm
+- fluid fabrics but with a structured shoulder

 - clothes that are big enough to allow movement around the back and tops of arms

 - jackets that flow from strong shoulder line and create a vertical design

 - V necklines and long necklaces help to bring the eye to the center of the body

 - Emphasize the best parts of your figure